Crosswalk vandalism leaves black mark for Cowichan as B.C. Games begin - BC Local News

-It had only been there for a short time but already the brightly painted rainbow crosswalk across James Street has been vandalized.
+It had only been there for a short time but already the brightly painted rainbow crosswalk crossing a major artery in Duncan has been vandalized.

-Dark black rubber has been burned into the eastbound lane, stretching nearly the entire way across the crosswalk and beyond.
+Dark black rubber has been burned into the eastbound lane of James Street, stretching nearly the entire way across the crosswalk and beyond.

 It’s a literal black mark on the region during a time the Cowichan Valley on display with the 2018 B.C.
 Summer Games being hosted July 19-22.